mateodelnorte/cconfig/README.md

 ```
     var config = require('cconfig')();
 ```
-or you may specify a config file location:
+or you may specify a config file location (this is useful when your application is running in a different directory than where the config.js/config.json resides):
 ```
     var config = require('cconfig')('./path/to/my/config.json');
     // ----- OR -----